-A pot of bacon jam is an ideal cold-weather project; it will infuse your house with the sweet smell of bacon and maple syrup, with a couple jars of sticky-salty jam as a reward.
-Slather inside a mess of grilled cheese sandwiches for a kitchen full of tobogganers.
+A pot of bacon jam is an ideal cold-weather project; it will infuse your house with the sweet smell of bacon and maple syrup.
+Slather the sticky-salty treat inside a mess of grilled cheese sandwiches.

 1 lb (454 g) good-quality bacon